Superabelian logics: Introduction

-It is clear that this semantics validates the axiom of relativity (since in any group $a-(b-(b-a)) = 0$).
-However, this axiom is not a tautology of classical logic (indeed, if $\f$ is false and $\p$ is true, then the formula $((\f\to\p) \to \p)\to \f$ is false), so Abelian logic is an example of a {\em contraclassical} logic.
-For more information about Abelian logic see also~\cite{Butchart-Rogerson:Abel,Paoli-Spinks-Veroff:Abel}.
+While one needs to work with all Abelian $\ell$-groups to get a sound and complete semantics for the full consequence relation of Abelian logic, if we only want to speak about its tautologies (or even the consequence relation restricted to finite sets of premises), it suffices to restrict to any given non-trivial Abelian $\ell$-group, in particular the usual additive group of the real numbers.

-However, the tradition of endowing logical systems with an algebraic semantics based on algebras with more that two truth degrees, even infinitely many, is much older.
-Indeed, {\L}ukasiewicz logic in its infinitely-valued version was introduced in 1930 by {\L}ukasiewicz and Tarski~\cite{Lukasiewicz-Tarski:Untersuchungen} and since then it has proved to be one of the most prominent members of the family of many-valued logics often used to model some aspects of vagueness.
+The tradition of endowing logical systems with an algebraic semantics based on algebras over real numbers is much older.
+Indeed, {\L}ukasiewicz logic (which can be defined in the language of Abelian logic expanded by a truth constant $\fa$ for falsum) in its infinitely-valued version was introduced in 1930 by {\L}ukasiewicz and Tarski~\cite{Lukasiewicz-Tarski:Untersuchungen} and since then it has proved to be one of the most prominent members of the family of many-valued logics often used to model some aspects of vagueness.
 Also, it has deep connections with other areas of mathematics such as continuous model theory, error-correcting codes, geometry, algebraic probability theory, etc.~\cite{Cignoli-Ottaviano-Mundici:AlgebraicFoundations,Gabbay-Metcalfe:ContinuousUninorms,DiNola-Leustean:Handbook, Mundici-LogicUlamGame}.

-{\L}ukasiewicz logic can be formulated in terms of the following connectives: $\imp$, $\conj$, $\lor$, $\land$, $\fa$, that is similar to the language that we have used above for Abelian logic with the difference that here that constant $\fa$ stands for falsity.
-Typically, one may use this constant to define a negation as $\neg \fa = \f \imp \fa$ and then retrieve the constant for truth as $\tr = \neg \fa$.
-The usual semantics of {\L}ukasiewicz logic is given over the interval of real numbers $[0,1]$ by means of the following notion of evaluation: